newjanson/Sudoku/README.md

 TODO: Sharven

 #### `SudokuBoard` ####
-The SudokuBoard class contains all the information about the current state of the SudokuBoard.
+The `SudokuBoard` class contains all the information about the current state of the SudokuBoard.
 When a new SudokuBoard is initialized, it chooses a random .txt file from the dataset folder and converts that into a 2D list.
 This list contains all the information about each square in the game.
-The GUI can then access this information and present it to the user.
+The `SudokuGUI` class can then access this information and present it to the user through the GUI.

+To choose a specific Sudoku puzzle text file, set `self.filename` to the path of the file.
+If you are using your own file, please make sure the file follows the proper formatting (you can modify `dataset/debug/blank.txt` to create a Sudoku puzzle that follows the file format).

 #### `Menu` ####
 TODO: Aditya